tak3mat3k/iOS-Recommended-Configs/README.md

 ## Indentation

-Inside Alcatraz there are a plug-in named [Swimat](https://github.com/Jintin/Swimat) used it to format swift code
+Inside Alcatraz there are a plug-in named [Swimat](https://github.com/Jintin/Swimat) to format swift code